rgorenko/calculator/README.md

 ##### Architecture design description
 Main idea of design - to have ability add new Input sources, Commands and Operator.
 New operators can be added in OperatorProvider.
-Their will be registered in OperatorsRegistry after that.
+They will be registered in OperatorsRegistry after that.
-During user's input of new operation application checks that our system has support of this operation.
+During user's input of operation application checks that our system has support of this operation.
 It provides safety - application's flow do not handle row user's input but handle strict types of operators that supported by system.
 Similar approach used for CommandsProvider and CommandsRegistry.
+It supports new Input sources by implementation of AbstractInputSource.
+Application flow relies on InputSource abstraction but not concrete source.
 Memory for operands intentionally limited by two numbers.
+Customization of ArrayDeque with max size used for OperandsMemory.
+CalculationService is responsible for apply of operation to operands.

 ##### Ideas for future
 1 Improve function testing.
 Create black box container for application,  send commands to container and check result.